This article pertains to NAV 2013 and higher

-1. Operate the latest version of Jet Professional
+1. Operate the latest version of the Jet Excel add-in

 Jet Reports continually identifies and introduces performance improvements for our products.
-Running the current version of Jet Professional will ensure that you are benefiting from the latest advances.
+Running the current version of Jet Reports will ensure that you are benefiting from the latest advances.

 2. Install the latest Jet Business objects in Dynamics NAV 2013 (or higher)

-You can check the lead topic in the Jet-Professional - Product Release and Resources section of the Jet Reports Community Site to verify the current version number.
+You can check the Jet Reports Release Notes to verify the latest version number.

 3. Enable Jet Performance Optimizations

-Jet Professional includes several features which are designed to optimize performance.
+The full Jet Excel add-ion includes several features which are designed to optimize performance.
 Confirm that these are enabled.
 These settings can be found under the Applications Settings tab on the Jet ribbon.
 Then, select "Performance".
 Additional information is available in the article on Batch Function Execution Optimization and the article on Table Cache Optimization.